 What are the broadcast dates for eligible programmes?

 Entries have to have been made in Asia and on air/streamed for the first time on a channel or platform in Asia between 1 July 2020 and 11 June 2021.
 If your series starts before the deadline and runs after 11 June, please only submit episodes that have aired/streamed between those dates.

 Who is eligible to enter?

 Broadcasters/platforms/producers/production houses from Cambodia, China, Brunei, Hong Kong, India, Indonesia, Japan, Korea, Laos, Malaysia, Mongolia, Myanmar, Pakistan, Philippines, Singapore, Taiwan, Thailand and Vietnam.

 Why isn’t Australia included?

 It will be – maybe next year.
-For our first Awards, we decided to keep the footprint focused specifically on Asia, rather than on Asia Pacific.
+For this year’s Awards, we are keeping the footprint focused specifically on Asia, rather than on Asia Pacific.

 Can I submit a programme if I don’t own 100% of the IP?

 Sure.
 All we ask is that if you don’t own the IP, you get permission from whoever does to submit your entry, and that they are fully aware of what you are doing.
 Apart from being polite, you don’t want to get into any trouble and neither do we.

 Will you accept joint-entries?